resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 -- *Slide* --

+## Question

-### Is there an option to convert your trial project on the allocation form?
+Can you find the option to convert your trial project on the allocation form?

 * <span style="color:red">&#9632;</span> = No!
 * <span style="color:green">&#9632;</span> = Yes, I can see it.

 -- *Slide End* --

-Again, the greens have it.

-You can also request to have your  project/tenant extended.
-You do this by selecting the "Convert project trial" option when filling in the allocation request form.
+For the Reds: its the the "Convert project trial" option.

 So we've explored the dashboard, learnt how to file a support request, and done a dive into the architecture of the cloud, watched me launch a VM - and learnt about allocations.